Shuzhengz/cse15l-lab-reports/report3.md

         findings could necessitate further costly testing and hinder a chemical from reaching the
 ```

+In this case, because there are multiple matching words very close to each other, the command
-This command is very useful in finding the context of the word being used
+grouped them into one block.
+This command is very useful in finding the context of the word being
+used, and because usually the matching word is colored in the terminal, it is very obvious to see
+when multiple matches are present in one block.

 ### `grep -L` command